 Famous for its namesake beef, Kobe has a reputation for being extremely pleasant.
 The weather is never too extreme no matter what time of the year it is, and on top of that, Kobe is surrounded by nature, and you’ll be able to see mountains, forests, lakes, and beaches all over the city, sometimes even incorporated with the city infrastructure itself.

 Kobe is also home to some of Japan’s most well-known landmarks.
 The tall Kobe Port Tower is not only a sight to look at, but it’s also the perfect place to enjoy gorgeous 360-degree panoramic views of the entire city and countryside.
+Try a private walking tour with a local guide to see it all.

 There are also many historic buildings and temples, such as the Jain Temple with its white marble, which really is something you won’t see anywhere else in Japan.